briandowns/raceway/README.md

 * OpenStack Rally
 * MySQL

-OpenStack Rally should be installed with the following parameters:
+OpenStack Rally should be installed with the following steps.
+This makes sure you are running the latest version.

 ```bash
 $ wget https://github.com/openstack/rally/archive/master.zip